poliedros/api-gateway/README.md

 ## Authentication

-To keep a route safe, use the _JwtAuthGuard_
+To keep a route safe, use _JwtAuthGuard_

 ```
 @UseGuards(JwtAuthGuard)